English Language Learners in Preschool, Pre-K, and Kindergarten.

 - I feel that it’s as important to communicate with the parents of my ESL students as it is to communicate with the students themselves.
-In my weekly newsletter I make sure to use lots of clipart for visuals and break the info up into small bites (see sample newsletter below in resources section).
-I also provide lots of real visuals at parent orientation and conferences.
+In your weekly newsletter use lots of clipart for visuals and break the info up into small bites.
+Provide lots of real visuals at parent orientation and conferences.
 For example, to demonstrate what the school uniform looks like I use a stuffed bear dressed in the actual uniform (see picture above).
 To explain that a backpack is required I hold up an actual backpack and for our “no flip-flop” policy I hold up a pair of real flip-flops and shake my head in the no motion and show a thumbs down sign.

 - Valentine’s Day is a perfect example, this is always a holiday that causes great stress and grief in my classroom as it’s a holiday that most other countries don’t celebrate and the concept of little boxes of school Valentine cards is completely foreign.
 I stand outside the classroom door beginning a week or two before Valentine’s Day and hold up sample boxes of school Valentine cards.
-I also Xerox the front and back of several boxes as examples and send a short note home telling parents where to buy the cards and how to address them.
-I strongly suggest buying several boxes of school Valentine cards at the after Valentine’s Day sales each year because there are always a few families who still don’t get it.
-Also, be prepared for students who bring in packages of cards for baby showers, bah mitzvah’s, or birthday invitations because their parents just don’t understand the concept no matter how hard you tried.
-Always be accepting of these situations and never scold the child or demand the parent send in the correct cards, it will only embarass the parents and student.
+I also copy the front and back of several boxes as examples and send a short note home telling parents where to buy the cards and how to address them.
+I strongly suggest you buy several boxes of school Valentine cards at the after Valentine’s Day sales each year because there are always a few families who still don’t get it.
+Also, be prepared for students who bring in packages of cards for baby showers or birthday invitations because their parents just don’t understand the concept no matter how hard you tried.
+Always be accepting of these situations and never scold the child or demand the parent send in the correct cards.
 I save these cards and put them in my art center the following year rather than send them home and embarrass the family.

 Materials: poster board, clipart, glue, scissors, plastic microphone, fly swatter